Skip to content

 Hugo Crosthwaite

-Hugo Crosthwaite was born 1971 in Tijuana and spent his formative years in Rosarito, Mexico.
-An American citizen with family on both sides of the border, he graduated from San Diego State University in 1997 with a BA in Applied Arts.
-Crosthwaite lives and works in San Diego, CA and Rosarito, Mexico.
+Hugo Crosthwaite (b.1971, Tijuana, BC, MX) lives and works in San Diego, CA and Rosarito, BC, MX.
+A dual American and Mexican citizen with family on both sides of the border, Crosthwaite spent his formative years in Rosarito, BC, MX, and graduated from San Diego State University in 1997 with a BA in Applied Arts.

 Hugo Crosthwaite Cafe Drama Laccon, 2010